kammas/aws-playground/Notes on AC SAP/Notes.md

     * migrate existing data and replicate (full load + CDC)
     * replicate changes only (CDC)

 DMS can provide data validation to ensure data were migrated accurately from source to target   .
-This happens right after a full load completes or as they occur during CDC
+This happens right after a full load completes or as they occur during CDC <p>
-We are able to configure the validation settings and also have access to the tables statistics during validation to understand the progress
+We are able to configure the validation settings and also have access to the tables statistics during validation to understand the progress<p>
 Supported sources for DMS:
 1. Everything
 1. Mongo DB